philip-bl/tensor_train_rnn/README.md

 ### Youtube Celebrities Faces

-You can find everything related to this experiment in [/ytcelebfaces].
-In particular, read [/ytcelebfaces/README.md] to learn what libraries you need to install and how to download the dataset.
+You can find everything related to this experiment in [ytcelebfaces](ytcelebfaces).
+In particular, read [ytcelebfaces/README.md](ytcelebfaces/README.md) to learn what libraries you need to install and how to download the dataset.